NICTA/cesium-vr/README.md

 #### Postprocessing
 The Oculus reference shader provided in the Oculus SDK compensates for distortion and chromatic aberration.
-We have applied a minimally modification to the reference shader, which compensates for the coordinate system difference of rendering to a separate canvas for each eye.
+We have applied a minimal modification to the reference shader which compensates for the coordinate system difference of rendering to a separate canvas for each eye.
 Applying a postprocessing filter is facilitated in Cesium by using the postprocess-hook branch.

 #### Frustum offsetting